Purdue-CS193/homework-0-DerekYTCheng/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
-# Derek's First CS193 Homework
-- It's a chill course
-- met a lot of new people that I didn't know before
-- instructors are chill :D
 ```markdown
 Syntax highlighted code block